vijay-jadhav1997/OOPs-in-Python/README.md

   # Because child classes take on the attributes and methods of parent classes, Child.hair_color is also "black" without our explicitly defining that
 ```

-> All objects created from a child class are instances of the parent class,
+> All objects created from a child class are instances of the parent class.

+###